 Do to the hand-made natural aspect of our products we do not accept product or shipment returns, nor issue credits or refunds of our products.
 If there is a problem that you believe is our responsibility, you or your receiving appointee must report it to us immediately upon receiving/inspecting your shipment.
-We would require that all or a portion of the defective product be sent to us for our evaluation of the problem and determination if the product requires being replaced at Nature’s Divine Botanica’s expense.
+We would require that all or a portion of the defective product be sent to us through a photo or by mail for our evaluation of the problem and determination if the product requires being replaced at Nature’s Divine Botanica’s expense.
 Shipping of returned product will be paid by Nature’s Divine Botanica.
-Our goal to always provide you with only the absolute finest quality of Skincare in every way possible.
+Our goal is to always provide you with only the absolute finest quality of Skincare in every way possible

 Populus fremontii Cottonwood buds

 Urtica dioica Nettle

 Artemisia suksdorfii Coastal Mugwort